- Been to Joshimath? Please Rate it:

 Joshimath History and Legend (Jyotirmath)

-In ancient scriptures Joshimath is described as Kartikeyapura as it has been named after Kartikeya, the God of Katyuri kings.
+In ancient scriptures Joshimath is described as Kartikeyapura as it has been named after Kartikeya, the God of Katyuri kings and the son of Lord Shiva.
 Among the important attractions of Joshimath includes a temple dedicated to Narashima, an incarnation of Lord Vishnu.
 Some other temples are dedicated to Hanuman, Gaurishankar, Ganesha, and Naudevi and Surya.

 Joshimath is one of the four maths or monasteries established in the 8th century by Adi Guru Sri Shankaracharya.
-Joshimath is the also the home of the oldest tree of India, Kalpavriksha which is stood at Joshimath from the time of Adi Shankaracharya.
+Joshimath is the also the home of the oldest tree of India, Kalpavriksha which stands at Joshimath from the time of Adi Shankaracharya which is like 1200 years old.

-During winters, the town becomes home of the Lord Badri, who are brought down from Badrinath to Vasudeva temple at Joshimath.
+During winters, the town becomes home of the Lord Badri, whose idol is brought down from Badrinath temple to Vasudeva temple at Joshimath.
+Joshimath is being turned into a major winter travel destination as the government plans to introduce winter chardham Yatra circuit.

 Joshimath as Adventure Destination